 Do you need a visa to work in Israel?

-Any foreign national working in Israel will need a work permit, and if you are self-employed you may need to find an umbrella company to help you sort that out.
-In effect, you become the ‘employee’ of the umbrella company and they can sponsor the permit for you.
+Any foreign national contracting in Israel will need a work permit, and if you are self-employed you may need to find an umbrella company to help you sort that out.
+In effect, you are hired by the umbrella company and they can sponsor the permit for you.

 Tax Payments in Israel

-The income tax in Israel for both employees or self-employed range from 10% to 46%, and must be paid monthly against the year-end tax bill.
-You will also need to pay VAT on 15.5% on all revenues as a self-employed contractor, but you can deduct VAT that you pay on business related expenses during the year.
+The income tax in Israel for both employees and self-employed ranges from 10% to 46%, and must be paid monthly against the year-end tax bill.
+You will also need to pay a VAT of 15.5% on all revenues as a self-employed contractor.
+However, you can deduct the VAT that you pay on business-related expenses during the year.

-If you make less than a certain amount each year, you may be exempt from VAT taxation, so it is worth checking the current threshold as this could have an effect on your net monthly income.
+If you make less than a certain amount each year, you may be exempt from VAT taxation.
+And so, it is worth checking the current threshold as this could affect your net monthly income.